Guide to IHG rewards points value

 IHG reward points can be used for partner deals, although the best way to redeem them is for hotel stays.

-- Platinum Elite: You can unlock Platinum Elite status by earning 40,000 rewards points.
-You can also gain automatic Platinum Elite status as an *IHG® Rewards Club Premier Credit Card holder.
-Platinum status comes with exclusive rate discounts on IHG stays, free room upgrades when available and a dedicated customer service line.
-Plus, you can earn points towards your next status level even when redeeming rewards nights.
+Platinum Elite: You can unlock Platinum Elite status by earning 60,000 rewards points or 40 qualifying nights.
+You can also gain automatic Platinum Elite status as an IHG® Rewards Premier Credit Card* holder.
+Platinum status comes with exclusive reward night discounts, guaranteed room availability, early check-in, complimentary upgrades and your choice of points or a drink/snack as a welcome amenity at check-in.

-- Spire Elite: Spire Elite status is granted after earning 75,000 rewards points or spending $7,500 at IHG hotels and resorts.
-Spire offers the most bonus points with 100 percent extra earnings—meaning you’ll double your points on all purchases.
+Diamond Elite: Diamond Elite status is granted after earning 120,000 rewards points or with 70 qualifying nights.
+Diamond Elite offers the most bonus points with 100 percent extra earnings — meaning you’ll double your points on all purchases.
 Plus, you’re guaranteed room availability with sufficient notice.
+In addition to Platinum perks, Diamond Elite comes with dedicated customer support and your choice of breakfast, points or a drink/snack as a welcome amenity at check-in.

 What are the restrictions?

 Some may wonder: Do IHG Rewards expire?
-The answer depends on how often you earn and use points.
-As long as you have some account activity within a 12-month period, your points are good.
+The answer depends on your status level and how often you earn and use points.
+For standard Club Members, as long as you have some account activity within a 12-month period, your points are good.
 However, points will expire after long-term inactivity.
+For Elite level members, IHG Rewards points never expire as long as you maintain Elite status.

 How do IHG points compare to other hotel rewards programs?